 Leave your luggage in the bus station, buy your ferry tickets to Buenos Aires (or bus tickets to Montevideo) for the end of the day and head off into soak up the colonial atmosphere of Colonia’s Old Town.

-The table provides the basic differences between each of the service.
-Basically my conclusion is that the best company is Seacat but you need to buy tickets from an office, unless your Spanish is good enough to handle the website.
+The Guru’s analysis is that the best company is Seacat but you need to buy tickets from an office, unless your Spanish is good enough to handle the website.

 All three companies run three fast ferry trips per day.
 They take one hour.
 You should check the company websites but to give you a ballpark idea, boat times are: